GaganLohchab/VS_Tinder/README.md

-# vstinder README
+# vshunch README

-This is the README for your extension "vstinder".
+This is the README for your extension "vshunch".
 After writing up a brief description, we recommend including the following sections.

 ## Features